Getting Started with Causal MMM

 How do I get started with Causal MMM?

 Incrementality-powered MMM.
-Test-calibrated MMM.
+Test-fueled MMM.
 Experiment-driven MMM.
 Call it what you want, but we’re calling it what it is: Causal.
 A true causal MMM doesn’t just layer experiments on top of an otherwise opaque model – a true causal MMM is driven by your tests, and always sharpening based on your results.

 In Haus’ closed Causal MMM beta, we're seeing Causal MMM outperform traditional models on precision, speed, and user understanding.
 While Causal MMM isn’t generally available yet, stay up to date here for news of its official launch later in 2025.